 Kai Saito is a Microbiology and Neuroscience major at the University of Minnesota, with a minor in Global Studies.
 She hopes to pursue her M.D. after graduation, and ultimately work with Doctor Without Borders.
 Her fascination with the human mind and neurodegenerative disorders has led to her immersion in neuroscience studies.

 Emily Twedell graduated with honors from Grinnell College in 2015 with a degree in Psychology and Neuroscience.
 She is currently involved in a variety of research projects at the University of Minnesota, spanning from cognitive psychology under Dr. Yuhong Jiang to the gait metrics of Parkinson’s disease under Dr. Scott Cooper.
-With the Shen NeuroLaw Lab, Emily primarily assists with projects related to the MacArthur Foundation Research Network on Law and Neuroscience, including grant exploration and education/outreach opportunities.
-Starting in the Fall of 2017, Emily intends to pursue her PhD in Neuroscience.
+With the Shen NeuroLaw Lab, Emily worked on projects related to the MacArthur Foundation Research Network on Law and Neuroscience, including grant exploration and education/outreach opportunities.
+Emily is completing a neuroscience post-doc, and intends to pursue her PhD in Neuroscience.

 Alina Yasis studied at the University of Wisconsin-Madison for two years before she transferred to the University of Minnesota, where she is majoring in Psychology and minoring in Neuroscience.
 Her interest in brain science was sparked after she took a behavioral neuroscience class in her sophomore year.
 She plans to pursue a Ph.D in neurosciences.